SurveyMonkey opens Dublin data centre

 Since GDPR went into effect in May 2018, UK residents have become much more aware of the regulations and what they mean for them, according to new research conducted by SurveyMonkey in May 2019.

 Only 19% of UK residents are confident that they know where their data is stored, but four in ten say it's important that their data is stored in the EU, and nearly six in ten

 (58%) say it's important that their data is stored in the UK.

 The latest research also reveals what UK residents say will increase their confidence.
 Organisations can take matters into their own hands and give customers what they need to feel secure, from having security policies that are easy to understand, to providing the ability to make choices regarding their data

 Migrations for existing enterprise customers are expected to take place later in 2019.
 A final migration for self-serve customers is planned for a later time.

-The European data centre launch follows the company’s acquisition of Amsterdam-based Usabilla in April 2019, and the hiring of international sales leaders based out of its Dublin European headquarters, to drive adoption of the SurveyMonkey platform among mid-market and enterprise organisations across the region.
+The European data center launch follows the company's acquisition of Amsterdam-based Usabilla in April 2019, and the hiring of international sales leaders based out of its Dublin European headquarters, to drive adoption of the SurveyMonkey platform among mid-market and enterprise organisations across the region.